Abid-AIDev/ExoSky_Nasa_2024-Cosmic-Orbiters-/README.md

 - **Graphical Visualization:** Displays graphical representations for better understanding.
 - **Public Outreach:** Engages the public in astronomy and exoplanet research.

+### AI Features

+To utilize the AI features in this project, you must install Llama3.1.
+Please follow the installation instructions provided in the [Llama3.1 documentation](link_to_documentation) to set it up correctly.